-DCSS may review a case for license suspension when six months or more of child support is owed.
-Arizona law has given DCSS the authority to administratively suspend a professional or occupational license (such as a contractor’s license) without going to court.
-DCSS may request the court to suspend or revoke a driver’s license or recreational license (such as a big game hunting license and/or fishing license).
+The DCSS may review a case for license suspension when six months or more of child support is owed.
+Arizona law has given the DCSS authority to administratively suspend a professional or occupational license (such as a contractor’s license) without going to court.
+The DCSS may request the court to suspend or restrict a driver’s license or recreational license.
+The DCSS may ask the court to deny or revoke a recreational license (such as a big game hunting license and/or fishing license).

 Referral to Court/Contempt